academia-de-codigo/prompt-view/README.md

 int userInput = prompt.getUserInput(scanner));
 ```

-Using PasswordInputScanner to hide your password from prying eyes:
+Hide your password from prying eyes:

 ```java
 // Create a new prompt attached to standard input/output